-We have evolved from a traditional federal government services contractor to a more diversified company with a broader client base, wider range of service offerings, and more profitable operating profile.
+We have taken active measures in recent years to grow and enhance the quality of our revenues.
+Through acquisitions and strategic marketing initiatives, we have added new clients and revenue streams to replace the loss of business in our federal contracting operations.
+In doing so, we have focused on reducing our reliance on federal government budgets, increasing our operating margins, and creating opportunities for growth.
+We have evolved from a traditional federal government services contractor to a more diversified company with a broader client base, wider range of service offerings, and more profitable operating outlook.
 Today we have a balanced business enterprise supported by three primary components: 1) supply chain management solutions to support ground transportation clients; 2) MRO and parts supply and distribution services to support air transportation clients; and 3) contracted services to sustain and improve the performance of transportation, equipment, and other assets and systems and for professional and technical support primarily for federal government clients.
-This diversification has reduced our reliance on and risks associated with the federal government budgeting process and spending priorities, increased our operating margins, and opened opportunities for growth.